p-sun/FreeCell-Solitaire-Solver/README.md

 # FreeCell-Solitaire-Solver
-A FreeCell Solitaire solver written in Swift.
+A FreeCell Solitaire solver to deterministically find one of the BEST solutions for any deck, using BFS traversal.
+I use weighted heureistics to estimate how good a game state is from the final solution, and use that to filter the queue of possible game states for the BFS traversal.
+For the faster DFS that solves quicker but finds a solution requiring more moves, see the branch [Faster-DFS-Solver](https://github.com/p-sun/FreeCell-Solitaire-Solver/tree/Faster-DFS-Solver).

 I was playing FreeCell Solitare on [YouTube Playables](https://www.youtube.com/playables/Ugkxbnpb-Zfu90iTv-d_1rZA5kUiiZwUz5U3), and thought, "I wonder if I can write an algorithm to solve this?".
 The answer was yes!
 Like the game of solitare, this was a fun excercise in recursion and logic deduction.

 Most of the solver logic are in [SolitareSolver.swift](https://github.com/p-sun/FreeCell-Solitaire-Solver/blob/main/Solitaire/SolitareSolver.swift).

-## Potential next steps:
+## Potential Next Steps
-- Rewrite the search with BFS to find a solve with the fewest number of moves.
-- For the BFS solve Prioritize solving boards with more cards in-order and already moved to the foundation.
 - Refactor Board and SolitareSolver with shorter functions.
-- Refactor move and the hashableBoard into a step struct.
+- Pass `useBFS: Bool` as a parameter to solveBoard, and put back the DFS solver.
+BFS solver finds better solutions, but DFS solver is much faster.
 - Build a the UI for a Solitaire game.
 - Test more decks.
 - Write a test to generate small games with valid moves, to find games this solver can't solve.
 Compare my solver's solution with generated moves to find more logical shortcuts that we can use to prioritize certain moves, or skip exploring certain moves earlier.

-# Test Deck
+## Test Deck

 See [`FreeCellSolitareTest`](https://github.com/p-sun/FreeCell-Solitaire-Solver/blob/7ce07e5f39cb1bba83db589bd6acd731b48fd4ea/SolitaireTests/FreeCellSolitareTest.swift#L200)'s `testSolve_fullDeck()` for the test on this deck.
 The solver prints the following text, which was tested on a real game.

 <img src="https://github.com/user-attachments/assets/135308a6-3cea-4d1d-9b35-467b2ff8399a" width="600">

 ```
-+++++++ Solution has 121 moves +++++++
++++++++ Solution has 101 moves +++++++
 --- Original Board ---
 Free Cells: - - - -
 Foundations: 0♣ 0♢ 0♡ 0♠